Course Content and Outcome Guide for BI 231 Effective Fall 2015

 1. Work collaboratively, competently and ethically within a team of other health care professionals in subsequent clinical and academic programs in allied health sciences.

-2. Apply concepts and knowledge of general terminology, cell structure and function, gross anatomy, physiology, histology and terminology related to the integument, muscular, skeletal and nervous systems toward clinical problem?solving.
+2. Apply concepts and knowledge of general anatomical terminology, gross anatomy, physiology, histology and terminology related to the integument, muscular, skeletal and nervous systems (histology, physiology, spinal cord and nerves) toward clinical problem solving.

-3. Critically evaluate health articles and medical journals related to anatomy and physiology and examine the contexts of public health and broader social issues.
+3. Critically evaluate health articles and medical journals related to anatomy and physiology and contextualize the knowledge into the realm of public health and broader social issues.

 4. Effectively evaluate case studies in anatomy and physiology through verbal, written and/or multimedia means.